jangari/PDF-indexer/README.md

 `10	computing (10n4)` will be output as `computing	10n4` and `10	computing (10n)` will be output as `computing	10n`.
 As with page ranges, note references will be sorted accurately on the basis of the page number.

+### Custom output separator

+PDF Indexer supports a custom output field separator using the `-s/--separator` flag.
+The default is a tab character, but this could be any string.

 ## Limitations

 ### No support for subheadings